-Explore the museum and the galleries with our activity sheets.
-Choose the galleries you want to visit with your class and look for the related activities.
+Explore the museum with activity sheets.
+Choose the galleries you want to visit and look for the related activities.

 Writing boards are available at the museum.
 Please bring your own pencils.
 Note: only pencils are allowed in galleries (no markers, pastels, etc).

 Note: Links open in a new window.
 If you use a pop-up blocker, links may not work.
 If you are having trouble, disable the pop-up blocker and try the link again.